 Learning about the Native American way of life offers a fascinating insight into a culture rich with traditions and attitudes that still impact our day-to-day living today.
 Examining how Native Americans lived off the land is a great way to teach children about where food and other amenities we take for granted come from.
 There’s always been a childhood fascination with the image of Native Americans, but regularly misappropriated, especially in the case of cowboys.
 Investigating the Native American people can help children have a more sensitive approach to understanding and interpreting different cultures and traditions.
-So we’ve come up with some great Native American facts to share with kids, plus dreamed up a very cool craft from the toucanBox workshop: making a mini play tipi, with just some cardboard, chopsticks and wool.
+So we’ve come up with some great Native American facts for kids, plus dreamed up a very cool craft from the toucanBox workshop: Making a mini play teepee, with just some cardboard, chopsticks and wool.

 The Native Americans were a people who were indigenous to the American continent, meaning they lived there before anyone else.
 There were tribes based across the mainland of the US, as well as Alaska and even Hawaii.

 A tribe is a term used to describe a group of Native Americans.
 Native Americans who lived together identified themselves as a nation, and many would have unique religions, traditions, ways of living or identifiable features.
 Some more well-known tribes include the Comanche, Arapaho (who both lived on the Plains) and the Cherokee (who lived more towards the southeast of the country).